rwilhel/Zelda-Little-Shop/client_schutte-little_shop_spec.md

 **Features:**
 ***Updated 30 May 17***
 1. User
-  + Create User with role: Guest, User, and Admin.
+  + Create User with role: Member and Admin.
-  + Can add items to Cart.
+  + Can add /remove items to Cart and adjust quantity.
+  + Can checkout.
+  + Has unique dashboard
+  + View past orders
 2. Admin
-  + Statistics Overview
+  + Statistics Overview.
-  + Create categories.
+  + Create/edit items.
   + Close outstanding orders.
+  + Has Admin dashboard.
+  + View all orders.

 ### Client Specifications